LoHan: Low-Cost High-Performance Framework to Fine-Tune 100B Model on a Consumer GPU

 \subsection{Cost-Effectiveness Comparison}

-To show the cost-effectiveness of utilizing cheap SSDs in improving training throughput, we compare the cost-effectiveness of \SystemName{} with Megatron-LM~\cite{megatronlm} on NVLink-enhanced DGX-2~\cite{dgx} nodes using tensor parallelism.
+To show the cost-effectiveness of utilizing holistic offloading in improving training throughput, we compare the throughput over the server price of \SystemName{} on the 4$\times$ RTX 4090 GPU server and a baseline: Megatron-LM~\cite{megatronlm} on an NVLink-enhanced DGX-A100~\cite{dgx} server using tensor parallelism.
 Megatron-LM does not rely on data offloading.
-We choose the comparison metric to be throughput in token/s over price in dollars.
-The price of a machine and its components are estimated as Table~\ref{tab:server-price} shows.
-We evaluate \SystemName{} both on A100-80GB and RTX 4090 with different SSD numbers.
-The evaluated model we use is GPT-3 175B to maximize the swapping overhead.
+We fine-tune the 30B model (the largest model Megatron-LM can fine-tune on the DGX machine) on the two systems.
+The prices of server components are estimated as shown in Table~\ref{tab:server-price}.
+We evaluate \SystemName{} on RTX 4090 GPUs with different SSD numbers when fine-tuning the 30B model.